sipione/PONG-with-JS/README.md

 # PONG-with-JS
 A simple classic game remade using JavaScript and sounds, is possible to change the defficulty if changes the enemy speed or the ball speed.

+*IT'S NOT THE END!* I intend to return and increment the game with levels, imagens, make it more actrative.

 Besides to commit all the archives, you can access the game using this link: https://preview.p5js.org/ricardosipe/present/o2CPy6ey5